sympy/sympy/doc/src/tutorials/physics/mechanics/rotating_disc_block_friction.rst

 ==========================

-This page demonstrates how to use the functionalities in :obj:`sympy.physics.mechanics` and the **CoulombKineticFriction** actuator to model a sliding block on a rotating disc.
+This page demonstrates how to use the functionalities in :obj:`sympy.physics.mechanics` and the :class:`~.CoulombKineticFriction` actuator to model a sliding block on a rotating disc.
 The block is located at a point on the disc surface and is subjected to forces, including friction force with additional Stribeck and viscous effects.